alantgeo/vicmap2osm/README.md

 ### Omitted addresses

-Source addresses are omitted where they:
+Source addresses are omitted:

-1. have neither a `addr:housenumber` nor `addr:housename`.
+1. where the address has neither a `addr:housenumber` nor `addr:housename`.
 Since these addresses have no identifying attribute beyond street, and there is often multiple of these along a street all with the same street/suburb/postcode, they are of little utility and therefore omitted.

+2. where, if the address has a building unit type, the building unit type must match a whitelisted type.
+For example this includes unit and shop numbers but excludes things like car space numbers.

-These rules are defined in `filterOSM.js`.
+These rules are defined in `filterOSM.js` and `filterSource.js`.

 #### Duplicates through mixed range/individual points